 What exactly is a cocktail dress?

-Here in Mondo Chaos we always have plenty of dresses, and therefore, of course, we also have plenty of vintage inspired cocktail dresses.
+Here Mondo Kaos we always have plenty dresses, and therefore, of course, we also have plenty of vintage inspired cocktail dresses.
 When you say cocktail dress, you see a picture of a certain type of dress, but why do you do it, and are there rules for when something is a cocktail dress and when it is not?
 The expression comes from a time when you changed from the clothes you wore during the day, to the more formal 'evening wear'.
 So it was done, at least in certain circles.

 One has to look towards America where the word cocktail appears for the first time in 1803!
 But it would be 100 years before women could see themselves as someone who drank cocktails in public.
 And it was with the end of World War I and the wild 1s of cocktails gained great popularity among the wealthy Americans.
 In fact, cocktails became so popular that they demanded their own garment.
 You typically drank cocktails from 1920-18, and it was too early for the formal evening dress, so you needed a transition dress from the casual day look and to the blue hour, and therefore this pre-dinner custom got its own garment: the cocktail dress.